-The Sixth Form at Prince Henry's is based around tutor groups led by a team of tutors highly experienced in assisting and advising Sixth Form Students.
-The tutor team is supported by the Assistant Headteacher: Post-16, Mrs Willis, the Post-16 and Student Leadership Manager, Mrs Robinson-Junni and the Director of Sixth Form Curriculum, Mr Faulkner.
+The Sixth Form at Prince Henry's is based around tutor groups led by a team of tutors highly experienced in assisting and advising Sixth Form students, and our study support mentors, who help students with their independent learning.
+The team is led by the Assistant Headteacher: Post-16, Mrs Willis, the Post-16 and Student Leadership Manager, Mrs Robinson-Junni and the Director of Sixth Form Curriculum, Mr Faulkner.
 Every effort is made to place individuals in friendship groups within tutor groups.

-Whilst students are given much more responsibility for their studies so that they are prepared for university and working life, our extensive experience tells us that all students need to be monitored carefully to achieve excellent results.
+Students are given much more responsibility for their studies so that they are prepared for university and working life, but they are also supported in this transition.
+Our extensive experience tells us that all students benefit from careful mentoring and structured support pathways in order to achieve excellent outcomes.